Mastering IFA in Berlin: From startup to big tech

 By Kamal Nicholas

-So, you’re ready to make a splash in the tech world and want to be part of IFA.
-The “Internationale Funkausstellung” in Berlin has been here for a while (this year it marks its 100th anniversary) and it’s not just any event—it's a stage where innovation and technology converge.
 For companies looking to shine at this event, preparation is key to make the best of their money, time, and energy.
 I’ve been to IFA many years, first as a tech editor (for NextPit and GIGA), then with companies I worked for (e.g. Lautsprecher Teufel) and since 2020 with companies I worked and work with (e.g. Tineco, HMD, and DREO).
-Hence, I would like to share what I’ve learned regarding IFA and what you should be aware of before planning your stay:
+Hence, I would like to share what I’ve learned regarding IFA, what you should be aware of before planning your stay and what the 2025 event will bring in terms of new features

 Budget wisely for success

 First and foremost, let's talk money.
 As many other trade shows, expenses for your participation at IFA can quickly add up.
 From soaring hotel prices and higher cab rates to the demand for prime (and expensive) exhibition spaces, budgeting strategically is crucial.
 Start early, anticipate higher costs and don’t be stingy, as IFA is not the best time to think about saving money.
+Preparations for IFA 2025 seem to progress well from the organization’s side, with booking levels already surpassing those of previous years.
+This suggests that this year’s IFA might be potentially larger, which might lead to even higher overall costs.

 Preparation is key

 “Time is of the essence”.
 Nowhere is this more true than when preparing for an event as grand as the IFA.
 From designing an eye-catching booth, to planning a special media event and refining your product demos, every detail counts.
 Begin planning well in advance to avoid last-minute scrambles and ensure a top-notch presentation that captures the attention of the fair’s participants.
-In practice, this means: Ideally you’ll have your invites, press releases, interview time slots etc. ready about eight weeks prior to the fair.
+In practice, this means: Ideally you’ll have your invites, press releases, interview time slots etc. ready about eight weeks (beginning of July 2025) prior to the fair.
 Give it even more time if you are planning any additional activities such as media dinners or satellite events.
 Journalists and editors are being flooded with invites, so make sure you belong to the first reaching out.

 After the fair is before the fair.
-IFA has been here for 100 years, and it will most likely take place again next year.
+IFA has been here for over 100 years, and it will most likely take place again next year.
 So start planning immediately.
 Are you going to reuse (some of) your booth, will it be bigger, at a different location on the fair ground, are you planning an additional event?
 Don’t drag out your planning if you’re already sure you want to attend again.
 And if you or your company haven’t been to IFA at all, make the effort and go there as a visitor to get a better impression of what it’s all about.
 This way, there will be far fewer surprises than when doing everything at the last minute.
 Remember: you are not the only company that is interested in the attention of the trade fair visitors and press.

-Tech media is your best ally
+Tech media is your strongest ally

 IFA is all about tech and innovation, so it’s pretty clear who will be the ones you speak to most: tech media.
 Therefore: Make it engaging and easy for them.
 Here are some things you should consider:

-• Get support from great hosts and promoters.
+Get support from great hosts and promoters.
 Again, the earlier you start planning this, the better.

-Remember, media coverage can make or break your visibility during and also beyond the event.
+Remember, impactful media coverage can make or break your visibility during and also beyond the event.
 There’s a lot to see and explore, which is why you have to make it worthwhile for the journalists dropping by your booth and taking the time for your products.

 Focus on real innovation and the well-being of you and your visitors

-• Wear professional, but comfortable clothes.
+Wear professional, but comfortable clothes.

-• Keep your booth clean at all times.
+Keep your booth clean at all times.
 The first impression counts.

-• A shirt to change (it can still get hot in Berlin in September, but you will sweat anyway).
+A shirt to change (it can still get hot in Berlin in September, but you will sweat anyway).

-• Noise-cancelling headphones (if you need to work in silence or need a break).
+Noise-cancelling headphones (if you need to work in silence or need a break).

-• A fully charged powerbank.
+A fully charged powerbank.

-• Hydrate, hydrate, hydrate.
+Hydrate, hydrate, hydrate.

 Networking and building relationships